 Through the exhibits and interactive displays, visitors learn about the evolution of country music and the most famous artists throughout it’s history.
 Must-see exhibits include Elvis Presley’s Cadillac, a guitar played by Johnny Cash and outfits worn by Dolly Parton.
 Buy your ticket now!

 Pro Tip: If there is time in your Nashville Weekend Itinerary, also consider visiting The Johnny Cash Museum – which is dedicated entirely to him and his music!

 Tennessee State Capitol and Bicentennial Capitol Mall State Park

 Spend the rest of your afternoon at the Tennessee State Capitol building and the adjacent Bicentennial Capitol Mall State Park.
 The State Capitol Building is a national historic landmark – and is open to visitors for free self-guided tours (during weekdays).

 In the Bicentennial Capitol Mall Park, visitors can take a walk along the paths, learning about the state’s history via the informational plaques and many monuments.
 Other attractions near the park to include in your Nashville trip planner are the Nashville Farmer’s Market, the Tennessee State Museum and the Nashville Public Library (which features an excellent Civil Rights Movement Exhibit for free).

 Hattie B’s Hot Chicken Nashville

 Make the final meal on your Nashville in 3 Days trip one to remember with Hot Chicken from Hattie B’s.
 The casual, counter-service fried chicken restaurant is a city favorite and a must-eat on a long weekend in Nashville.
 The spicy chicken sandwiches come with a choice of Southern sides – like their amazing potato salad, pimento mac and cheese and baked beans.

 Pro Tip: Guests in a hurry can avoid the wait by ordering ahead of time online.

-As your trip to Nashville winds to a close, spend your final hours in the city wandering through some of the best districts near Hattie B’s.
+As your weekend trip to Nashville winds to a close, spend your final hours in the city wandering through some of the best districts near Hattie B’s.
 Walk through Music Row (home to record label office and recording studios) and consider visiting the Vanderbilt University campus or strolling through Centennial Park.